StefansAI/SimTTL/README.md

   <img src="docs/assets/images/mainscreen.png" />
 </div>
 <br>
 DigiSim is a simple simulator for TTL circuits to display the timing behavior similar to a logic analyzer.
 The GUI looks familiar to anyone programming and simulating Xilinx FPGAs.
-DigiSim that can load KiCad-9 netlists to create an internal model.
+DigiSim can load KiCad-9 netlists to create an internal model.
 File names embedded in the schematics can be used to automatically load binaries into RAMs, ROMs or GALs for the simulation.
 A text file can provide the mnemonic information for a very simple disassembler.
 <br><br>
 <h3 style="text-align: center;">Background</h3>
 <br>